ufidon/bc/labs/lab01/README.md

 1. Generate a Bitcoin address using command line
 2. Create a wallet using an App, a cloud account and *a desktop application(optional)*

-## Task1: Generate a Bitcoin address then encoded as a QR code
+## Task1: Generate a Bitcoin address then encode as a QR code
 ```bash
 # find a suitable folder to work inside
 # 1. Generate an ECC private key